Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Missing data models for three-way incomplete tables

-The estimated expected counts and hence the response and the non-response odds under non-perfect fit models are more complicated than those under perfect-fit models.
-For example, the MLE's of the cell probabilities under a model in D4 (MCAR for $Y_{1}$, NMAR for $Y_{2}$) are (see Ghosh and Vellaisamy (2016b))
+The estimated expected counts and hence the response and the non-response odds under non-perfect fit models are functions of those under perfect-fit models.
+For example, the MLE's of the cell probabilities under a model in D4 (MCAR for $Y_{1}$, NMAR for $Y_{2}$) are (see Ghosh and Vellaisamy (2016b) or Rochani {\it et al.}~(2017))

 So the MLE's of the odds under the above model are